hanseljulio/courier-nextjs/README.md

 9. Admin Shipping - Contains a list of all the shippings.
 Automatically added upon the creation of a new shipping by a user.

 - Get address (GET): `/adminShipping/adminId`

+10. User Reviews - Contains a list of all the user reviews.
+Can be added for user and fetched for admin.

+- Post review (POST): `/userReviews/`
+- Get review (GET): `/userReviews/reviewId`